 In a multi-phase system, the charge current is configured per phase - rather than for the whole system.
 A limitation of this arrangement, for example, is where a relatively small battery bank is installed, and at a certain moment a significant over-supply of PV power is available on L1 - but not on the other phases, then only a part of that excess PV power on L1 will be used to charge the battery.

 The Hub-1, Hub-2 and Hub-4 Assistant are deprecated in favor of the ESS Assistant.
 See below for details.

 Hub-1 policies that are deprecated in favor of ESS:

-Load shedding is a feature in Hub-2 that is not often used, and therefore we did not implement it in the ESS Assistant.
-Instead of sticking to Hub-2, which we do not recommend and also not support(!), consider using other options.
+Load shedding is a feature in Hub-2 that is not often used, and therefore not implemented in the ESS Assistant.
+Instead of sticking to Hub-2 - which we neither recommend nor support - consider using other options.